 Stan Hywet Hall and Gardens is a hidden gem tucked away in the Midwest.
-Located in Akron, Ohio, the estate is the 6th largest historic home in the nation open to the public.
+Located in Ohio, the estate is the 6th largest historic home in the nation open to the public.
 A trip to the manor is an extraordinary experience in extravagance, architectural achievement, and a journey into America’s past.
 It is one of many pleasant surprises on our trip to Akron we felt compelled to share with our readers and here’s why.

 A Testament to the Land of Opportunity